lbx-peg/GBP-P/README.md

 # GBPP

-GBPP is the GBP-backed of Peg, the regulated fiat-collateralised stablecoin.
+GBPP is the GBP-backed version of Peg, the regulated fiat-collateralised stablecoin.